Lola THL1: 1986

 The car was called a Lola but its only connection to the famous Lola Cars was because of car owner Carl Haas's previous close association with Lola founder Eric Broadley, who was also named as chief engineer for the team in 1985.
-The THL1 was actually designed by Haas-owned design and construction company known as FORCE.
+The THL1 was actually designed by Haas-owned design and construction company known as FORCE (Formula One Race Car Engineering).
 A member of Neil Oatley's design team was an up-and-coming Ross Brawn, the team's lead aerodynamicist who did most of the wind tunnel testing of both the THL1 and THL2.
 Lola however earned the team's points towards the Constructors Championships as the team's designated constructor.

+Aftermath

 During a 2012 interview series with Formula One legends, Alan Jones described the underpowered Hart 415T engine as like "sending a boy to do a mans job", adding that it was an old Formula 2 engine that someone had thrown a turbo on and said "lets go and do Formula One".
 Up against the financial and technical resources of Ferrari, Renault, Honda, BMW and TAG-Porsche, results were few and far between for those using Brian Hart's engines.
 The THL1 was the last car to use the turbocharged Hart engine in Formula One.